Gordon Juckes: Hockey honours and awards

 In 1994, the CAHA set up the Gordon Juckes Memorial Trust to benefit a worthwhile team or individual each year.
 Juckes was posthumously inducted into the IIHF Hall of Fame, being among the first group of honourees in 1997, and was inducted into the Saskatchewan Hockey Hall of Fame in 2012.

 Personal life

 Juckes was married with two sons and two daughters, and was a cousin of NHL player Bing Juckes.
 After retiring from the CAHA, he lived in Zurich, Ontario.
-Juckes was attending the 1994 Men's World Ice Hockey Championships in Italy when he suffered a heart attack, but was able to see Canada win the gold medal from his hospital bed via a recording.
+He was attending the 1994 Men's World Ice Hockey Championships in Italy when he suffered a heart attack, but was able to see Canada win the gold medal from his hospital bed via a recording.
 He died October 4, 1994, in London, Ontario.

-He was remembered by past CAHA presidents Fred Page and Don Johnson.
+Juckes was remembered by past CAHA presidents Fred Page and Don Johnson.
 Page said, "He was a wonderful man as far as hockey is concerned.
 He put a lot of time into amateur hockey".
 Johnson said, "He was a tower of strength, a world of wisdom, just a wonderful man".